IFOA-2025-DevOps-Fundamentals/intro-to-cloud-computing/README.md

 # Intro To Cloud Computing
- A gentle introduction to Cloud Computing e concepts behind it.
+ A gentle introduction to Cloud Computing and concepts behind it.

- ## Course Goals
- ... <!-- TODO: complete -->

  ## Table Of Contents
  - [What is Cloud Computing?](sections/what-is-cloud-computing.md#what-is-cloud-computing)